ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Document limitations of resolver (kdbOpen fails if no home directory found) and yaml plugin (intermixing of array and objects not detected, which is possible in Elektra but impossible in JSON)
+- Required environment to run tests is documented.
+- A decision about [deferred plugin calls](doc/decisions/deferred_plugin_calls.md) has been made and implemented.
+  Thanks to Thomas Wahringer.
 - <<TODO>>

 ## Compatibility